Isle of Wight Guru

 They don't have the huge great cliffs and isolation of the West Wight, but there's a good choice of wide open beaches with shallow water and some nice isolated sandy spots.
 Our favourite ones are:

-If you want to get your trunks wet, you can hire watersports stuff like kayaks and standup paddleboards from Tackt Isle.
-The area surrounding St Helens is called The Duver, which is a former golf course which is now looked after by the National Trust.
-If you want to live the dream, you can even go horseriding on the beach at St Helens with Sally's Riding School.
+The area surrounding St Helens is called The Duver, which is a former golf course that is now looked after by the National Trust.
+If you want to live the dream, you can even go horse riding on the beach at St Helens with Sally's Riding School.
+Nodes Point Holiday Park organises horse riding for its guests in the summer.
+If you feel inclined, you can read about our visit to Nodes Point and our horse riding outing.

 St Helens Beach Isle of Wight